lasp/xmera/docs/source/Learn/bskPrinciples/bskPrinciples-11.rst

     scSim.GetLogVariableData(variableString)

-Here ``variableString`` is again composed of the ``ModelTag`` and variable name as before.
+Here ``variableString`` is again composed of the ``modelTag`` and variable name as before.
 Note that the returned array has a first column that represents the time where the variable is recorded in nano-seconds.
 Executing the script you should thus see the following output: